zacharyabolton/historical_av_with_SBERT/data/Dataset_Card.md

 - `normalized/` is the cleaned data that has been lowercased and had non alphanumeric characters removed.
     - `normalized/` also contains its own distorted views based on the procedure describe in Stamatatos et al. (2017) [^1], where the first part of the subdirectories name indicates the algorithm used (DV-MA/DV-SA) and the second part indicates the $k$ value used (k-300, k-3000, etc...).
     - `normalized/` is intended for model ingestion.
+    - `normalized/` contains a special `metadata.csv` file with metadata related to the contents intended for programmatic data balancing during processing.
 - `cleaning_in_process/` are intermediate versions of the works before `cleaned/`.
 - `test/` is fake data for debugging and testing.
     - `test/` should be empty as the data is created and cleaned up programmatically by the `pytest` test suite.